cmla-psu/matrixqueries/README.md

 mat_opt.optimize()
 ```

-The following files have the experiments in the paper,
+The following files have the experiments in the paper.
+Note that due to randomness and different machine performance, the result may not be exactly the same as the numbers in the paper.
+It's suggested that you start from small workloads (set the number of queries `param_m = 64`).

 - **1_range.py:** Experiment for range queries (section 7.4)
 - **2_discrete.py**: Experiment for random queries (section 7.5)